Viewfinder: Single-lens reflex viewfinders

-Single-lens reflex (SLR) cameras viewed the scene through the taking lens.
+Single-lens reflex (SLR) cameras use the camera lens itself, to completely eliminate parallax, the significant field-of-view error for close subjects caused by the offset distance between the viewfinder's lens and the camera's lens.
 Early SLRs were plate cameras, with a mechanism to insert a mirror between the lens and the film which reflected the light upwards, where it could be seen at waist level on a ground glass screen.
 When ready to take the picture, the mirror was pivoted out of the way (without moving the camera).
-Later SLRs had a mechanism which flipped the mirror out of the way when the shutter button was pressed, followed immediately by the shutter opening.
-Instead of a waist-level arrangement, a prism was used to allow the camera to be held to the eye.
-The big advantage of the SLR was that any lens, or other optical device, could be used; the viewfinder always showed exactly the image that would be projected onto the film.
-The live preview feature of digital cameras share this advantage of the SLR, as they also show the image exactly as it will be recorded, with no additional optics or parallax error.
+Later SLR still cameras had a mechanism which flipped the mirror out of the way when the shutter button was pressed, opened and closed the shutter, and then moved the mirror back.
+The Zeiss Ikon Contax S was the first SLR camera to allow easy eye-level viewing by using a roof pentaprism to laterally reverse the inverted camera image (the reflex mirror had already vertically reversed the image).
+SLR movie cameras used a beamsplitter partial mirror to split the camera image between the shutter and film, and the viewfinder.
+A major advantage of SLR viewfinders is that any change of camera lens did not affect the viewing accuracy, and accurate camera focus did not depend on correct linking or calibration.